openedx/edx-documentation/en_us/video/source/video_prereqs.rst

   Services (AWS).

-* To ensure optimal playback quality for the original video files that your course teams upload, the edX media uses an automated process to create multiple file formats.
+* To ensure optimal playback quality for the original video files that your course teams upload, the edX media team uses an automated process to create multiple file formats.

 After these services are set up for your institution and course, course teams